ajuna-network/backend-devel/README.md

 `docker-compose up --build -d` as daemon or `docker-compose up --build`

-The RPC port 9944 for `ajuna-node` is exposed.
+The RPC port 9944 for `ajuna-node` is exposed as well as UI via http://localhost/#/explorer

 ## Connect to running worker